 Our goal is to produce the highest quality farm products for our customers, while focusing on the environmental sustainability of our farm practices.
 We are constantly trying to improve our quality, while reducing the ecological footprint of our operation.
 We welcome questions and comments about our practices towards this end.

 We sell all of our products directly to our customers – having no middlemen means that you are paying for quality, not for inefficiencies in the food distribution system.
-Our products (currently only grass-fed beef) are available by pre-order in spring, early summer and early fall.
+Our products (currently only grass-fed beef) are available by pre-order in spring, early summer and fall.
 Our goal is to provide local customers with healthy and humanely grown products.

 As former vegetarians, we started off with a desire to have access to animal products that we could trust.
 Our customers are extremely loyal because they appreciate the quality of the products that we provide and the ability to be able to communicate directly with the farmers who grow their food.
 We hope you will join the many Portland-area families who choose to purchase beef from Mossback Farm!